The Man From UNCLE

 His body slammed into the glass with an

 agonizing thump.
-For a frantic moment he had no hand holds or support, and he nearly
+For a frantic moment he had no hand holds or support, and he

-atop the lift.
+himself atop the lift.

 It seemed like an eternity before he was